-Company-specific description & strategy to realize opportunity
+Company-specific description

 We entered into a partnership with Cargill and Practical Farmers of lowa to develop a soil health program targeting corn and soy growers in the sourcing region surrounding Corbion's manufacturing facility in Blair, Nebraska.
 The program is focused on the adoption of soil health practices, including no till, planting of cover crops, and nutrient management.
-It aims to deduce GHG emissions, increase soil organic matter, increase farmer resilience, improve water quality, and leverage technical assistance and farmer-farmer networks to drive change.
+It aims to reduce GHG emissions, increase soil organic matter, increase farmer resilience, improve water quality, and leverage technical assistance and farmer-farmer networks to drive change.